 12 The Central American governments signed the peace plan in August 1987.
-In the agree-ment, they promised to reach ceasefires in their internal wars, to stop aiding insurgents in other countries, to hold talks with their unarmed opposition, to declare amnesties, and to take steps towards political liberty that included freedom for the press and political parties and free elec-tions.
+In the agreement, they promised to reach ceasefires in their internal wars, to stop aiding insurgents in other countries, to hold talks with their unarmed opposition, to declare amnesties, and to take steps towards political liberty that included freedom for the press and political parties and free elections.
 The Central American presidents subsequently met in January 1989 to confirm that progress had been made in implementing the peace plan.
 Congress had voted in October 1986 to provide \$100 million in military aid to the contras, \$40 million of it for lethal aid.
-After the peace plan was signed, Congress approved no further lethal military aid for the contras, al-though it did approve several allocations of "humanitarian" aid (non-lethal military support) to help keep the contra forces intact during negotiation and implementation of an agreement be-tween the Nicaraguan government and the contras.
+After the peace plan was signed, Congress approved no further lethal military aid for the contras, although it did approve several allocations of "humanitarian" aid (non-lethal military support) to also be released if the President determined that the guerrillas were not ready to negotiate in Continued fiscal 1992 foreign aid appropriation act.